-Another option is to offer freelance writing, copywriting, or resume writing services.
-Go through our list of single mom business ideas and see which one works best for you.
+You could get into tutoring, freelance writing or consulting, blogging, travel bookings, baking, handcrafts and much more.
+Check out our list of brilliant single mom business ideas and see which one works best for you.

 1. Dog Daycare

 Dogs get lonely and bored too.
-That’s why many pet owners opt for dog daycare services instead of leaving their dogs alone at home.
-At a dog daycare, dogs are able to stay physically active and mentally stimulated.
-If you love dogs, starting a dog daycare business can be a fun and profitable business for you.
+That’s why many pet owners opt for daycare services instead of leaving their dogs alone at home.
+At a dog daycare, dogs are able to stay physically active and engaged, rather than lazing about.
+If you love dogs, starting a doggie daycare can be a fun and profitable venture.
 The dog daycare industry in the US is worth more than $4 billion a year and still growing.

 You can start by converting an idle space in your home into a dog daycare center.
 Besides registering your business, it’s to your advantage to research the market and find out what services other dog daycares are offering.
 Most dog daycare businesses also provide grooming services while some offer veterinary services.
 It’s important to be innovative and come up with unique offerings like interactive activities and outdoor pet runs to set your business apart.
 Once you implement your marketing plan, your dog daycare business is expected to get off the ground.